Each time I make an image my eyes are talking to my brain, asking it to justify what I see through the lens before I push the button’

 - Dan Nathan

-Dan Nathan’s (born London 1964) art photography body of work is inspired by the duality of the human condition, strong and unique yet mysterious and fragile, and the majestic marvels of our natural planet.
+Dan Nathan’s (born London 1963) art photography body of work is inspired by the duality of the human condition, strong and unique yet mysterious and fragile, reflecting the majestic marvels of our natural planet.

-Dedicated to photography since his early college years, Dan Nathan at first worked as film director, achieving a successful career (Gold Lion at Cannes, a Silver at the Creative Circle Awards and a Merit in the USA Art Directors awards among others) to discover again the beauty of photography most recently.
-For his projects the artist travels extendedly to far away and solitude lands, in search of connections.
+Dedicated to photography since his early college years, Dan Nathan at first worked as film director, achieving a successful career (Gold Lion at Cannes, a Silver at the Creative Circle Awards and a Merit in the USA Art Directors awards among others) to discover again the beauty of photography.
+For his projects the artist travels extensively to far away and solitude lands, in search of visual or cerebral connections.